What Is the Federal Reserve?

 What is the Fed's dual mandate?

 The Fed has two co-equal objectives: price stability (inflation near 2%) and maximum employment.
 When these goals conflict, the Fed must weigh which objective takes priority.
+During the post-COVID inflation surge, the Fed clearly prioritized price stability, even at the expense of the labor market.

 How often does the Fed make rate decisions?